Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Options

-Sizes, colors and other variant options that apply to that SKU or product.
-This is set in your sales platform and cannot be edited in Inventory Planner.
+Sizes, colors and other variant options that apply to a SKU or product.
+The options assigned to a SKU or product are set in your sales platform and cannot be edited in Inventory Planner.

-Using the Overstocked filter (where the Overstocked = Yes) will display variants that are forecast to have stock on hand beyond the planning period, provided that no new orders have been received in the past two months.
-The planning period is the lead time + days of stock as set in the Replenishment section of Inventory Planner.
+Using the "Overstocked" filter (where "Overstocked" = Yes) will display variants that are forecast to have stock on hand beyond the planning period, provided no new orders have been received in the past two months.

 The number of variants (SKUs) that have units in stock exceeding the planning period.
 If a single variant has 100 units overstocked, that will count as 1 overstocked variant and 100 overstocked units.